 Restoration of normal joint range of motion and function.

-Restoration of normal muscle length, strength and movement patterns.
+Restoration of muscle length, strength and movement patterns.

 The normalisation of your upper limb neurodynamics.